 Upon her return to the screens of Seven Tasmania, Kim says it’s like returning to the family fold.

 Louise Houbaer has been with Tasmania’s Nightly News team since the moment she graduated from the University of Tasmania in December 2016 and has since taken up the position as the weekend anchor.
 She brings experience of presenting television news as a fill in over the last couple of years, and as a co-host of the Spencer Gulf News Service, which is hosted from SCA’s news hub based in Hobart.

 With a love of telling untold stories within the community, Louise has a passion to drive awareness for issues not yet in the spotlight.
 She thrives on human interest, and breaking news situations, having been involved in many live cross situations for emergency and unfolding events.

 Working in the news was inevitable for Louise.
 Journalism is in her blood with both her parents working in the profession.
 She is passionate about the medium of live television and says she feels privileged to be stepping in behind the desk to deliver the news, live, and that it is a responsibility she doesn’t take lightly.
 Louise is very excited to step into the shoes of those who have presented Tasmania’s most watched news before her.

-Murph has been the Weatherman at TNT9, Tas TV and Southern Cross Austereo since 1984.
-He moved to Tasmania in 1982 to work at Radio 7EX which is when he started voice-over work for commercials and program promotions at the TV station.
+Peter Murphy ‘Murph’ is Tasmania’s most versatile Weatherman after anchoring the news for ten weeks.
+He has been at TNT9, Tas TV and Southern Cross Austereo since 1984.
+Murph moved to Tasmania in 1982 to work at Radio 7EX which is when he started voice-over work for commercials and program promotions at the TV station.

 Since that time he has helped promote most, if not all of the state’s major events and charities via the weather segment during the Nightly News.
 During the day he works in the world of Superannuation before joining the news team each night to present, what he feels is the most important part of the news.